adamwick/AI-Magnet-Assistant/README.md

 [简体中文](README.zh-CN.md)
-**Disclaimer:** A significant portion of this project was developed with the assistance of AI Development Tools.
-If you are interested in these tools, we welcome you to visit [https://ai.pu.edu.kg/](https://ai.pu.edu.kg/) to rate and review them.
+**Disclaimer:** Most of the code in this project was completed with the assistance of AI Development Tools.
+If you are interested in these AI tools, you are welcome to visit [https://ai.pu.edu.kg/](https://ai.pu.edu.kg/) to rate and review them.

 # AI Magnet Assistant

 ## Introduction

 **AI Magnet Assistant** is an intelligent magnet link search and optimization tool built with Rust, Tauri, and Vue.js.
-It leverages the power of AI to provide users with a streamlined and efficient search experience by aggregating results from multiple search engines, filtering out invalid links, and ranking them for quality.
+It leverages the power of AI to provide users with a smooth and efficient search experience by aggregating results from multiple search engines, filtering invalid links, and ranking them for quality.

 ## Key Features

--   **Multi-Engine Search**: Conducts parallel searches across various magnet link providers to ensure comprehensive results.
+-   **Multi-Engine Search**: Performs parallel searches across multiple magnet link providers to ensure comprehensive results.
--   **AI-Powered Optimization**: Utilizes AI algorithms to analyze, score, and rank search results, prioritizing the most relevant and reliable links.
+-   **AI-Driven Optimization**: Utilizes AI algorithms to analyze, score, and rank search results, prioritizing the most relevant and reliable links.
 -   **Invalid Link Filtering**: Automatically identifies and removes dead or invalid links, saving you time and effort.
--   **Intuitive User Interface**: A clean, modern, and user-friendly interface built with Vue.js for a seamless user experience.
+-   **Intuitive User Interface**: A clean, modern, and user-friendly interface built with Vue.js.
--   **Cross-Platform**: Built with Tauri, allowing the application to run on Windows, macOS, and Linux from a single codebase.
+-   **Cross-Platform Support**: Built with Tauri, allowing the application to run on Windows, macOS, and Linux from a single codebase.
+-   **Extensible Search Engine**: Includes the built-in `clmclm.com` search engine and supports adding custom sites (Note: Some sites may have anti-scraping measures, and custom sites are analyzed by AI processing the entire HTML, which can be slow).
+-   **Gemini API Integration**: Currently, only Gemini API integration is supported.
+It is recommended to use models that support high concurrency (e.g., `gemini-2.5-flash`) for optimal performance.

 ## Getting Started